Ahmed347-gif/Bank-System/README.md

 🧱 System Architecture

-The system is structured using a screen-based architecture, where each screen is implemented as a separate class responsible for its own logic and display.
+The system follows a screen-based layered architecture, where each screen is implemented as a separate class responsible for its own logic and display.

 Examples: